muggy8/improbable/have-and-havenot/5asbJ6YG.md

 I was jealous, why can't I be like Phanna, why am I such a failure, why am I even here...

-"Begin when ready," called Ethan after Phanna gotten onto the platform.
+"Begin when ready," called Ethan after Phanna had gotten onto the platform.

 "Mr. Phanna, I want to chat with you for a bit before we start," I asked firmly but softly.

-Phanna's reacted with a bit of surprise at my question but he quickly replied.
+Phanna reacted with a bit of surprise at my question but he quickly replied.

 "Oh perfect, I wanted to chat too.
 What do you want to talk about?"